Is Pantene Shampoo Good?

 Does Pantene Cause Hair Loss?

-One of the ingredients present in some Pantene products that can be harmful to your hair is dimethicone.
-It is derived from silicone, and is what gives hair the silky smooth appearance from roots to tips.
 Dimethicone is found in many skincare, beauty, and haircare products due to its ability to smooth and refine texture.

 When added to a haircare product specifically, dimethicone can give hair the silky appearance that is free of frizz or flyaway strands.
-However, as a silicone-based ingredient, it is not water-soluble so it can be difficult to thoroughly rinse out of your hair when washing.

 Is Pantene Sulfate-Free?

 While Pantene has developed some shampoo and conditioner formulas that are sulfate-free, not all of their products are.
-Sulfates are a powerful cleaning agent that works to intensely cleanse the hair.
-While it does clean thoroughly, the harsh detergent can often strip the hair of much needed moisture.

-If you want to ensure your color lasts you as long as possible in between treatments, sulfate-free shampoos can be a better alternative for you as they will not strip the color or the hydration color treated hair often requires.
+If you want to ensure your colour lasts as long as possible between treatments, sulfate-free shampoos can be a better alternative for you.

 Is Natural Shampoo Better?

-Knowing there are certain ingredients prevalent in haircare products that can potentially damage the health and appearance of your hair, it brings to mind the desire to switch to a more natural ingredients list.
+Knowing that certain ingredients prevalent in haircare products can potentially damage the health and appearance of your hair.

-SLS and SLES are similar, with SLES being a derivative of SLS.
 SLES is less harsh and irritating than SLS, but the process to create SLES exposes the ingredient to chemical contamination.

-From there, SLES can be stripped of the chemical contamination which will typically be identified.
-Natural shampoos that are free of sulfates signal their products to say “No SLS/SLES”.
+From there, SLES can be stripped of the chemical contamination, which will typically be identified.

 Parabens are another ingredient that can be harmful to you and your hair, and are typically avoided in natural shampoos.

-As sulfate is a main ingredient that causes a shampoo to lather, the lack of suds with a natural shampoo could seem like it is not providing as deep of a clean.
+As sulfate is a main ingredient that causes a shampoo to lather, the lack of suds with a natural shampoo could seem like it is not providing as deep a clean.

 Finally, not only are natural shampoos beneficial to your hair, but the lack of harmful ingredients is also beneficial to the environment.

-While parabens, sulfates, and silicones can be damaging to our hair, when rinsed away, the ingredients are then left to enter into the environment and water source.
-As the case with silicones, they are not water-soluble and are also hydrophobic, so they do not break down easily.
+As is the case with silicones, they are not water-soluble and are also hydrophobic, so they do not break down easily in water.

 Natural Alternative Shampoos

-Mostly when discussing natural shampoo alternatives, the focus is mainly on the SLS or SLES part of the ingredients list.
-However, there are alternative surfactant cleansers that work gently on hair and are naturally derived to deliver their own clean lather to your hair.
+However, there are alternative surfactant cleansers that work gently on hair and are naturally derived, delivering their own clean lather to your hair.

-If you still want the look of smooth and silky strands, but want to make the switch to ingredients that are better for your hair you are in luck.
-More and more brands have started to incorporate ingredients that are beneficial to the look and feel of your hair, without compromising its health or integrity.
+If you still want the look of smooth and silky strands, but want to make the switch to ingredients that are better for your hair, you are in luck.

 1. John Masters Organics